DanyaSh/TikTak/README.md

 >Hello, I am Tak service!
 5) Open your browser and go to [localhost:5000/tik](http://localhost:5000/tik) for check communication between docker containers
 >Tik ...
 Tak
-6) Open your terminal and type:
+6) Open your terminal and type for stop second service:
 >       docker stop tak-service-container
 7) Now you can repeat point 5 to look: "Tik..." instead of "Tik...
 Tak"
 >Tik...